zhanymkanov/fastapi-best-practices/README.md

 ### 9. Custom base model model from day 0,
 convert datetime to common standard
 ### 10. Docs
 1. Unless your API is public, hide docs by default.
-Show it explicitly on the selected envs
+Show it explicitly on the selected envs only.
 ```python
 from fastapi import FastAPI
 from starlette.config import Config